Comprehensive land consulting and marketing for mitigation, environmental and conservation assets.

 Ironwood Resource Advisors LLC Announces Federal Approval of the Largest Tidal Wetland Mitigation Project in Texas History

 Spanning more than 2,600 acres of freshwater emergent and estuarine wetland communities, Frentress-Johnson West Bay Mitigation Bank (FJWB) represents a transformative ecological restoration initiative near West Galveston Bay.
-The mitigation credits generated through restoration of previously degraded habitat will offset unavoidable impacts to local wetlands incurred from development projects in the Greater Houston area including Freeport, Galveston, and Baytown.
+The mitigation credits generated through restoration of previously degraded habitat will offset unavoidable impacts to local wetlands incurred from development projects in the Greater Houston region.
+The service area includes Freeport, Galveston, Pasadena, and Baytown.

 These credits streamline environmental permitting by offering pre-approved compensatory mitigation through the U.S. Army Corps of Engineers.